 There are also some Pakistanis working in the multinational organizations including international Banks at different levels.
-Some of the Pakistanis have reached to the high echelons of power in the Hong Kong official circles, one has become one of the three permanent judges of the Court of Final Appeal viz.
-Justice (Retd.)
-Syed Kemal Shah Bukhari, while the other had become member of the Council of the Stock Exchange of Hong Kong (now Hong Kong Exchanges and Clearing) viz.
-Syed Dawood Shah Bukhari.
+Some of the Pakistanis have reached to the high echelons of power in the Hong Kong official circles, like one has become one of the three permanent judges of the Court of Final Appeal, while the other had become member of the Council of the Stock Exchange of Hong Kong (now Hong Kong Exchanges and Clearing).
 A number of Pakistanis are also in business, while some of them are doing very well, some have modest set ups.
 These businessmen have their own Association by the name of Pakistan Traders Association, which came into existence in 2002.

-For the welfare of Pakistanis living in Hong Kong they are also working many non-governmental organizations, such as the Pakistan Islamic Welfare Union, which was established in 1998 with the aim to look after the interests and welfare of large labour force working in Hong Kong.
+For the welfare of Pakistanis living in Hong Kong there are also working many nongovernmental organizations, such as the Pakistan Islamic Welfare Union, which was established in 1998 with the aim to look after the interests and welfare of large labour force working in Hong Kong.
 It holds few functions for the Pakistani Community every year.
 It also runs a child community centre and coordinates with district welfare offices of the Government of Hong Kong.
 Another important welfare organization of Pakistanis is the Pakistan Student Association Hong Kong, which aims to uplift the educational and socio-economic status of Pakistani youth and community in Hong Kong, and encourages and promotes multicultural society in Hong Kong.
 Pakistanis also actively participate in other welfare organizations, which are not focusing exclusively on Pakistanis but Pakistanis play a dominant role in these organizations.